Austria victim theory: Rewriting of history

 For the Second Republic to survive it was necessary for the Austrians to establish their own national identity, and this needed to be created.
 As far back as the 1940s, a new, particular history of Austria had been urgently composed to satisfy this purpose: it introduced into existence a unique Austrian nation that differed from the German one.
-The heroes' pantheon of this history was made up of people that had no connection with Germany within the 20th century, i.e. Leopold the Glorious or Andreas Hofer.
+The heroes' pantheon of this history was made up of people that had no connection with Germany within the 20th century, e.g. Leopold the Glorious or Andreas Hofer.
 In 1946 a celebration of the 950-year anniversary of the ancient name of Austria (Ostarrichi) was right on the button.
 As Austrians were made up from a set of ancient nations then, according to Austrian historians, they were not Germans genetically The religion was also different: Austrians are mainly Catholics, Germans – Protestants.
 The consensual opinion of Austrian academics was that a common language could not be the determining factor.

 During the first post-war decades historical perspectives within Austria, like the society as a whole, was separated into two-party columns – conservative and social-democratic, who however together wrote the consensual ("coalitionist", Koalitionsgeschichtsschreibung) history under administration of the party supervisors.
 Probably there was no alternative during those years: simply no humanitarian or ideological schools existed outside of the party camps.
 Both the schools fabricated the contemporary history in their own way, supporting the all-nation "victim" myth.
-Conservative historians hid Leopold Kunschak's anti-Semitism, social democrats were silent about Renner's sycophancy before Stalin and Hitler.
+Conservative historians hid Leopold Kunschak's antisemitism, social democrats were silent about Renner's sycophancy before Stalin and Hitler.
 The competing groups never tried to expose each other, they continued to mutually respect the party legends and taboos for three decades.
 Anton Pelinka thought that denying and silencing the historical reality allowed for the first time in history, a consolidation of society and healing of the wounds of the past.